-So you’ve washed your car, scrubbed and brushed and wiped down every square inch of reachable surface, and rinsed everything with a healthy dash of water.
-There are only two more things that are left for you to do—wax and polish.
+So you’ve washed your car, scrubbed and brushed, and wiped down every square inch of reachable surface, and rinsed everything with a healthy dash of water.
+There are only two more things for you to do – wax and polish.
 For some people, good old waxing is sufficient to keep them happy with the result of their efforts.
 On the other hand, other car owners want the whole nine yards, so they don’t skip those last two steps.
 They inquire, debate, and learn in the process.
-This is why we are hearing more discussions about spray wax vs paste wax.
+This is why we are hearing more discussions about topics like spray wax vs paste wax.

 If you’ve always used paste wax to buff your car, maybe it’s time for you to switch to a new product.
 Do you notice how sometimes it’s difficult to apply the same amount of product on your entire car’s surface?
 Then you have to spread it out evenly before working the product in with small, circular strokes.
 Those who are looking to make their waxing routine a little more time-efficient have long been searching for a suitable alternative to the conventional paste wax.
 We’ve seen the advent of liquid wax products, but unfortunately some brands tend to be runny and messy during application.
 Is there a third option for car owners?